thunlp/MixADA/README.md

-# MixADA: Adversarial Training with Mixup Augmentation for Robust Fine-tuning
+# Better Robustness by More Coverage: Adversarial Training with Mixup Augmentation for Robust Fine-tuning

-This is the repo for reproducing our paper - Better Robustness by More Coverage: Adversarial Training with Mixup Augmentation for Robust Fine-tuning ([arxiv](https://arxiv.org/abs/2012.15699)).
+This is the repo for reproducing the results in our paper:
+Better Robustness by More Coverage: Adversarial Training with Mixup Augmentation for Robust Fine-tuning ([arxiv](https://arxiv.org/abs/2012.15699)).
+ACL 2021 (Findings).

 ## Dependencies